Wendy O. Williams: 1984–1986: Solo career, WOW and Kommander of Kaos

 In 1986, she starred in Tom DeSimone's indie-film Reform School Girls.
 Neither she nor manager Rod Swenson liked the film when it came out, but at this point the producers had heard Kommander of Kaos (her second solo album) and wanted to include three tracks from the album in the movie score.
-They approached Rod about producing the title track for the film and having Wendy sing it.
+They approached Swenson about producing the title track for the film and having Williams sing it.
 The band reluctantly agreed to do it.
-Uncle Brian from the Broc joined Rod as co-producer and also played sax.
-He also appeared in the video that the film company had asked Rod to produce and direct, playing the sax and wearing a tutu.
+Uncle Brian from the Broc joined Swenson as co-producer and also played sax.
+He also appeared in the video that the film company had asked Swenson to produce and direct, playing the sax and wearing a tutu.

 1987–1990: Reunion with Plasmatics and Deffest! and Baddest!

 In 1987, Williams starred as the part-time friend/enemy in the underground spy world to the title character on Fox's The New Adventures of Beans Baxter.
 The Plasmatics' last tour was in late 1988.
 Williams appeared in Pucker Up and Bark Like a Dog, directed by Paul S. Parco, in 1990.

-In 1988, Wendy put out another solo album, this time a "thrash rap" album called Deffest! and Baddest! under the name "Ultrafly and the Hometown Girls."
+In 1988, Williams put out another solo album, this time a "thrash rap" album called Deffest! and Baddest! under the name "Ultrafly and the Hometown Girls."

-Wendy's last known performance of a Plasmatics song occurred due to the prompting of Joey Ramone.
-She performed "Masterplan" one final time with Richie Stotts, when Richie's band opened for the Ramones on New Year's Eve, 1988.
+Williams' last known performance of a Plasmatics song occurred due to the prompting of Joey Ramone.
+She performed "Masterplan" one final time with Richie Stotts, when Stotts' band opened for the Ramones on New Year's Eve, 1988.

 1991–1998: Retirement and final years

-In 1991, Williams moved to Storrs, Connecticut, where she lived with her long-time companion and former manager, Rod Swenson, and worked as an animal rehabilitator and at a food co-op in Willimantic.
+In 1991, Williams moved to Storrs, Connecticut, where she lived with her long-time companion and former manager, Rod Swenson, and worked as an animal rehabilitator and at a food cooperative in nearby Willimantic.
 She explained her move by saying that she "was pretty fed up dealing with people."